EFTEC/MiniLang/README.md

-### Expressions allowed
+### Setting expressions allowed

 We could set a variable using the next expressions:

 * variable=20
 * variable=anothervariable
 * variable=20+30
-* variable=20-30 // it will not work correctly because it will consider the -30 as a negative number "-30" and not "20 minus 30"
+* variable=20-30 // !!!! **it will not work correctly because it will consider the -30 as a negative number "-30" and not "20 minus 30"**
-* variable=20+-30 // it work work as expected
+* variable=20+-30 // however, it work work as expected
 * variable=40*50+30
 * variable+30 // it increases the variable by 30
+* variable+=anothervariable // it will increase the variable by the value of anothervariable
-* variable-30 // it decreases the variable by -30
+* variable+-30 // it decreases the variable by -30  Note: **variable-30 will not work because the symbol - is not an operator but it indicates a negative value**
 * variable=flip() // it flips the value 0->1 or 1->0

 This library does not allow complex instruction such as